 The Trustees represent the interests of Regional Councils, particularly in the areas of land management and river management, and the interests of the New Zealand primary production sectors (mainly pastoral and horticultural).

 The New Zealand Poplar and Willow Research Trust is hosted by Massey University and its breeding programme is based at Palmerston North.

-Peter is Professor of Pasture Science and Head of the Institute of Agriculture and Environment, Massey University.
+Peter is Emeritus Professor of Pasture Science and until recently was head of the School of Agriculture and Environment, Massey University.
 He supervises postgraduate research on silvopastoral systems based on poplar and willow.
-He is on the Board of the Bio-Protection Research Centre.

 Tom runs a sheep and beef farm at Waikaretu, north of Raglan.
 He is a Nuffield Farming Scholar and a Winston Churchill Fellow.
 He has governance experience as a Director of Meat & Wool New Zealand from 2004-09, a Director of the NZ Wool Board and a Director of NZ Meat Board.
 He is an appointed member of the Environment Waikato West Coast Zone sub-committee.
 Tom is currently a director of the C. Alma Baker Trust (NZ) Ltd. Limestone Downs the primary asset of which is a large sheep and beef property in the Raglan district.
 Tom is a Justice of the Peace for New Zealand.